benjanknoetze/benjan/README.md

 ## About

-This is  Benjan Knoetze's online porfolio.
+This is Benjan Knoetze's online profile.

 ## Getting Started